-Following previous reductions from 53 Members to 49, I believe the people of Jersey are well represented in their States Assembly.
-I also believe that Jersey should retain the 3 classes of States Member, namely: Senator, Connétable and Deputy; and that electoral districts should be redrawn for the election of Deputies for the purpose of creating more equitable representation.
+Following previous reductions from 53 Members to 49, the people of Jersey remain well represented in their States Assembly.
+Jersey should retain the 3 classes of States Member, namely Senator, Connétable and Deputy; and that electoral districts should be redrawn for the election of Deputies for the purpose of creating more equitable representation.
 Connétables should continue to be elected by Parish, and Senators by Island-wide mandate.